 I just learned of this and missed the deadline can I apply past the deadline?

 No, applications submitted past the deadline will not be accepted.
-Due to the large number of applications, and need to notify those selected as soon as possible, the evaluation process begins immediately after the deadline.
+Due to the large number of applications, and the need to notify those selected as soon as possible, the evaluation process begins immediately after the deadline.

 How can two or more people apply as a collaboration?

-This opportunity is aimed at solo artists, as we are not able to accommodate more than one artist per research cruise.
+This opportunity is aimed at solo artists, as we are not always able to accommodate more than one artist per research cruise.

 I really want to know how things are going with the applications – can I email and ask if I am still in the running?

 Please do not.
-There are many high caliber candidates, and we want to give attention to all applicants.
+There are many high-caliber candidates, and we want to give attention to all applicants.
 We will be working through the evaluation and selection process as quickly and thoroughly as we can.
 Berths are opportunistic and applicants may not be notified till up to six weeks before an expedition.